crmackay/gobioinfo/README.md

 **this is all experimental code** which is not all totally *idiomatic* go.
 I am learning as I go along, so take this as you will.

-I would recommend the great [**Biogo**](http://github.com/biogo) if you are looking for a more mature bioinformatics package. (although they don't have a semiglobal alignment algorithm)
+I would recommend the great [**Biogo** package](http://github.com/biogo) if you are looking for a more mature bioinformatics package (although they don't have a semiglobal alignment algorithm), which is why I struck out on my own.

 ## Components so far: